 To contact us:

-Address: 7 The Colonnade, Rye Road, Hawkhurst, TN18 4ES
+Address: The Green Shop, Rye Road, Hawkhurst, TN18 4EP

 Facebook: Hawkhurst Community Hospital League of Friends